bskutivan/character_builder/readme.md

   ![](https://github.com/bskutivan/character_builder/blob/master/screenshots/Screenshot3.png)

   ## Questions
-  If you have any questions about the repository, contact me directly at bskutivan@gmail.com.
+  If you have any questions about the repository, contact us directly at bskutivan@gmail.com, k3ckl3y.a@gmail.com.
 You can find more of my work at https://github.com/bskutivan.